munaas/module5/module_05/lesson_05.01/lesson_05.01.md

 ---
 title: Unity physics system
 slug: unity-physics-system
-description: You might hear the word "physics" thrown around a lot in game development, so let's go over what physics means in Unity.
+description: You might hear the word "physics" **being** thrown around a lot in game development, so let's go over what physics means in Unity.
 In the real world, objects are affected by gravity, friction, collisions, weight etc. Likewise in a game!
 Objects are also affected by the forces of physics.
 isPublicLesson: true
 ---